flying-elephant/fwupd/docs/device-emulation.md

 state over D-Bus.
 Each phase can be controlled, which makes it easy to view, and edit, the recorded emulation data.

+## Getting started

+The very first thing to do is to turn on the emulation functionality for fwupd.
+It's off by default.

+    fwupdmgr modify-config fwupd AllowEmulation true

+Restart the daemon.

+**NOTE:** *If you are running in the fwupd development environment, you will need to manually restart the daemon because dbus activation doesn't work in the fwupd development environment.*

+## Tell the daemon to record a hotplug device

+If the device you will be recording from is *hotpluggable* you will use the **emulation-tag** feature for the daemon.
-For instance, calling `fwupdmgr emulation-tag` would ask the end user to choose a device to start *recording* so that subsequent re-plugs are available to save.
+Calling `fwupdmgr emulation-tag` would ask the end user to choose a device to start *recording* so that subsequent re-plugs are available to save.
 As the device state may not be persistent we save the device-should-be-recorded metadata in the pending database like we would do for a successful firmware update.

-To demo this, something like this could be done:
+Here is how a hotplugged device would be recorded from:

-    # connect ColorHug2
+    # connect ColorHug2 and use the device ID to tag it
-    fwupdmgr modify-config AllowEmulation true
     fwupdmgr emulation-tag b0a78eb71f4eeea7df8fb114522556ba8ce22074
     # or, using the GUID
     # fwupdmgr emulation-tag 2082b5e0-7a64-478a-b1b2-e3404fab6dad
     # remove and re-insert ColorHug2
     fwupdmgr get-devices --filter emulation-tag

+## Tell the daemon to record a persistent device

+Persistent devices are coldplugged or physically not removable from the system.
+In this case you must tell the daemon by a list of device IDs to start recording data immediately at startup by specifying in the config file.

+    fwupdmgr modify-config fwupd EmulatedDevices b0a78eb71f4eeea7df8fb114522556ba8ce22074

+Restart the daemon.

+**NOTE:** *If you are running in the fwupd development environment, you will need to manually restart the daemon because dbus activation doesn't work in the fwupd development environment.*

+## Record some data

+In both cases the flow to record the data is identical.
+You will use the device as normally and when you're done with the update you will record all events into a zip file.

     fwupdmgr download https://fwupd.org/downloads/170f2c19f17b7819644d3fcc7617621cc3350a04-hughski-colorhug2-2.0.6.cab
-    fwupdmgr install e5* --allow-reinstall
+    fwupdmgr install 17*.cab --allow-reinstall
     fwupdmgr emulation-save colorhug.zip

-    # remove ColorHug2
+## Test your data

+Now that you have data recorded you can remove your device from the system and then try to load the emulation data.
+You should be able to see the emulated device as well as interact with it.

     fwupdmgr emulation-load colorhug.zip
     fwupdmgr get-devices --filter emulated
-    fwupdmgr install e5* --allow-reinstall
+    fwupdmgr install 17*.cab --allow-reinstall

-    fwupdmgr modify-config AllowEmulation false
+## Upload test data to LVFS

+Test data can be added to LVFS by visiting the `Assets` tab of the firmware release on LVFS.
+There is an upload button, and once uploaded a URL will be available that can be used for device tests.

 ## Device Tests

-The `emulation-url` string parameter can be specified in the `steps` section of a specific device test.
+Device tests are utilized as part of continuous integration to ensure that all device updates continue to work as the software stack changes.
+Device tests will download a payload from the web (typically from LVFS) and follow the steps to install the firmware.
+This payload is specified as an `emulation-url` string parameter in the `steps` section of a specific device test.
 This causes the front end to load the emulation data before running the specific step.

 Device tests without emulation data will be skipped.